jsav0/quik/README.md

 ```

 ## Dependencies:
+- `doctl` : official cli for the Digital Ocean API
+- `vultr` : official cli for the Vultr API

+If you intend to couple quik with my playbooks, drist is needed
 - `drist` : drist is a tool to configure remote servers in an Unix way.
   - `git clone git://bitreich.org/drist && sudo make install`
-- `doctl` : official cli for the Digital Ocean API
-- `vultr` : official cli for the Vultr API

 ## Install:
 Use the provided makefile to install to /usr/local/bin/